SYNOPSIS

 Kate at the age of 80

 In I’m Kate! she lays out her background as she marches across the stage.
-She talks about her family: her father (who was a doctor), her mother (who was a
+She talks about her family:

 Young Kate